jasonsbarr/SimplyJavaScript/0-computers-programming-and-javascript/1-understanding-and-writing-javascript-programs.md

 _Mac users can substitute the `COMMAND` key for `CTRL` and `OPTION` for `ALT`._

-First, open a new browser tab with a blank window.
-You should be able to do this by putting `about:blank` in the URL bar.
+First, open a new browser tab with a blank page.
+You should be able to show a completely blank page by putting `about:blank` in the URL bar of your new tab.

 This will keep items specific to any particular web page from showing up in your console.